From Smart Home to Smart Office

 From smart home to smart office by unisource solutions

-The Internet of Things.
-It’s a phrase that’s becoming more common and infiltrating our everyday.
+IoT, or the Internet of Things is phrase that’s becoming more common and infiltrating our everyday.
 From the way we hail taxis to how we listen to music and do our banking, our lives are full of one-click apps that let us conduct business as usual from the convenience of a handheld device.
 We are a connected society and that trend is seeping into the workplace.

 According to Merriam-Webster, Internet of Things (IoT) is “the networking capability that allows information to be sent to and received from objects and devices (such as fixtures and kitchen appliances) using the internet.”